-Net sales decreased \$3,846 for the three months ended March 31, 2024 compared to the same period in 2023 due to a decrease in pricing of DS perforating systems as a result of customer consolidation in the United States.
+Net sales decreased \$3,846 \$27,823 for the three six months ended March 31, 2024 June 30, 2024 compared to the same period in 2023 primarily due to a decrease lower sales volumes in pricing of DS perforating systems as a result of customer consolidation in the United States, longer-cycle ultra-high-end residential and certain short-cycle commercial markets.

-Gross profit percentage decreased to 21.7% for the three months ended March 31, 2024 primarily due to lower customer pricing as well as lower absorption of fixed manufacturing overhead costs as a result of the decrease in net sales.
+Gross profit percentage decreased to 21.7% 30.4% for the three six months ended March 31, 2024 June 30, 2024 primarily due to lower customer pricing as well as lower absorption of fixed manufacturing overhead costs as a result of the decrease decrease in net sales, consolidated sales, partially offset by direct labor reductions and recently enacted operational efficiencies.

-General and administrative expenses were lower by \$3,306 for the three months ended March 31, 2024 compared to the same period in 2023 driven by a decrease in patent infringement litigation costs of \$2,864.
-The remaining decrease is attributable to a reduction in compensation costs of \$592.
+General and administrative expenses were lower by \$3,306 \$642 for the three six months ended March 31, 2024 June 30, 2024 compared to the same period in 2023 driven by a decrease due to decreases in patent infringement litigation outside services costs of \$2,864.
+The remaining decrease is primarily attributable to the implementation of a reduction in compensation costs of \$592, new ERP system.

-Selling and distribution expenses were higher by \$166 for the three months ended March 31, 2024 compared to the same period in 2023 due primarily to an increase in bad debt expense of \$447, offset by a decrease in marketing consulting costs of \$314.
+Selling and distribution expenses were higher by \$166 decreased \$889 for the three six months ended March 31, 2024 June 30, 2024 compared to the same period in 2023 due primarily to an increase in bad debt expense of \$447, offset by a decrease in marketing consulting lower compensation costs of \$314, \$404, as well as a reduction in certain outside services costs and business related travel.